OPS-E2E-PPE/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/ConvertFrom-Json.md

 ### -Depth

 Gets or sets the maximum depth the JSON input is allowed to have.
-By default, it is 1024.
+The default is 1024.

 This parameter was introduced in PowerShell 6.2.